TheAnkushshah/oibsip_taskno/README.md

 5 - Otherwise for other purposes you can use any email address to test the application<br>
 Thank You<br>
 <br>

->>>>>>> 8d3009df30c57dae0c4838fc56df11530e626ea2
------If you're wondering why can't we use our custom email for deep email interactions is beacuse of the tech we used in the project "Resend" It is a software which allows you to send emails on any cutsom email only if you connect a domain with it otherwise a Big NO, So as we had used it without the domain So, we can only send emails i mean can do deep email interactions with the email we had registered on Resend which is - codetesterteam@gmail.com-------
+If you're wondering why can't we use our custom email for deep email interactions is beacuse of the tech we used in the project "Resend" It is a software which allows you to send emails on any cutsom email only if you connect a domain with it otherwise a Big NO, So as we had used it without the domain So, we can only send emails i mean can do deep email interactions with the email we had registered on Resend which is - codetesterteam@gmail.com

 Key Features:
 -  Next-auth v5 (Auth.js)